How To Deflate a Soccer Ball Without a Ball Pump: 5 Alternatives

 How to deflate a soccer ball quickly without damaging it?

-The fastest way to deflate a soccer ball without damaging it is by using an air ball pump.
-If you don’t have one you can try some of the techniques in this post at your own discretion.
+The fastest way to deflate a soccer ball without damaging it is by using an air pump.
+If you don’t have one, you can try some of the techniques in this post at your own discretion.

 Does deflating a soccer ball damage it?

-No, the process of deflating a soccer ball itself does not damage the ball because soccer balls have the ability to change pressures.
-However how you deflate a soccer ball might damage your ball so you want to use the right equipment and do it properly.
+No, the process of deflating a soccer ball itself does not damage it, because soccer balls can change pressure.
+However, how you deflate a soccer ball might damage it, so you want to use the right equipment and do it properly.